The Singapore Exchange Securities Trading Limited (SGX-ST) is currently the only approved securities exchange in Singapore.

-Securities that can be listed on the SGX-ST include shares of a company and, in the case of Mainboard listings, units of a business trust (BT), shares and units of an investment fund, and units of a real estate investment trust (REIT).
+Securities that can be listed on the SGX-ST include shares of a company and, in the case of Mainboard listings, units of a business trust (BT), shares and units of an investment fund, and units of a REIT.

-REITs and BTs accounted for the majority of IPO funds raised over the past four years and, as at 31 December 2018, there are 48 REITs and BTs listed in Singapore.
+REITs and BTs accounted for the majority of IPO funds raised over the past five years.
+Since 2015, IPOs of REITs and BTs on the SGX-ST raised a total of approximately S$9.8 billion in gross proceeds.
+As at 31 December 2019, there were 51 REITs and BTs listed on the SGX-ST.

 ii Overview of listing requirements